nlutala/tic-tac-toe/README.md

 * Press the green code button and press "Download ZIP".
 (I have included IntelliJ files, however you can delete all ".ctxt" and ".class" files if you use another text editor).

 #### Executing program
-* Once you have downloaded the program, you can open it with a suitable text editor of your choice and run it.
+* Once you have downloaded the program, you can open it with a suitable text editor of your choice.
+* Create a Home object and a Stage object in a Main class.
+* Start the Home object e.g. "home.start(stage);"

 #### Author
 Nathan Lutala, nlutala